cisco-777/CallumSystem/replit.md

 ## Recent Changes
 **July 22, 2025**
-- Updated all branding from "GreenMoon" to "La Cultura" throughout the application
+- Updated all branding from "GreenMoon" to "La Cultura" throughout the application (later updated to "The Bud House")
-- Changed tagline from "GreenMoon's chillest stop" to "Barcelona's chillest stop"
+- Changed tagline from "GreenMoon's chillest stop" to "Barcelona's chillest stop" (later updated to "Benalmadena's chillest spot")
-- Updated CSS theme color variable names from --gmc- to --lc- prefix
+- Updated CSS theme color variable names from --gmc- to --lc- prefix (later updated to --tbh- prefix)
 - Maintained consistent brand identity across all pages and components

 **July 20, 2025**